 The Company's past and present operations include activities that are generally subject to extensive and complex federal and state environmental laws and regulations.
-The Company believes it is in compliance with applicable environmental and safety laws and regulations, and the Company believes that as of March 31, 2010, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
+The Company believes it is in compliance with applicable environmental and safety laws and regulations, and the Company believes that as of June 30, 2010, there were no material losses reasonably likely to be incurred in excess of recorded amounts.
 However, there can be no assurance that significant costs and liabilities will not be incurred in the future.
 It is possible that other developments, such as increasingly stringent federal, state or local environmental laws and regulations could result in increased environmental compliance costs.

-Included on the Company's Consolidated Balance Sheet at March 31, 2010, March 31, 2009 and December 31, 2009 are non-current accrued liabilities totaling \$12.0 million, \$10.8 million and \$12.0 million, respectively, related to estimated future clean up costs for permanent remediation of a former manufactured gas plant (MGP) site at Sawyer Passway, located in Fitchburg, Massachusetts.
+Included in Environmental Obligations on the Company's Consolidated Balance Sheet at June 30, 2010 are accrued liabilities totaling \$12.0 million related to estimated future clean up costs for permanent remediation of a former manufactured gas plant (MGP) site at Sawyer Passway, located in Fitchburg, Massachusetts.
 The amounts recorded do not assume any amounts are recoverable from insurance companies or other third parties.
-Also included on the Company's Consolidated Balance Sheet at March 31, 2010, March 31, 2009 and December 31, 2009 are current and non-current accrued liabilities totaling \$2.5 million, \$2.4 million and \$2.5 million, respectively, associated with Northern Utilities' environmental remediation obligations for former MGP sites.
-Corresponding Regulatory Assets were recorded to reflect that the recovery of these environmental remediation costs is probable through the regulatory process.
+Also included in Environmental Obligations on the Company's Consolidated Balance Sheet at June 30, 2010 are accrued liabilities totaling \$2.3 million associated with Northern Utilities' environmental remediation obligations for former MGP sites.
+In addition to the amounts noted above, there are \$0.2 million of accrued liabilities in Other Current Liabilities on the Company's Consolidated Balance Sheet at June 30, 2010 associated with Northern Utilities' environmental remediation obligations for former MGP sites.
+In addition to reflect that the recovery of these environmental remediation costs is probable through the regulatory process.